 Get the Help You Deserve

 When you get attacked by an animal, your main focus should be on your own recovery, not worrying about medical bills or other finances.
 At times like these, you need a strong advocate working on your behalf.
 The personal injury attorneys of Skinner Law Firm might be able to help you through the after-effects of an animal attack.
 They can build your case by determining the level of compensation you are owed and by representing you in court.
-If you have been injured in an animal attack, contact the lawyers of Skinner Law Firm are experienced, skilled, and ready to fight for your best interests in court.
+The attorneys at Skinner Law Firm are experienced, skilled, and ready to fight for your best interests in court.
 For help with your case, contact us today at 304-725-7029.